 Historical Past-Year Versions of Federal 940 (Schedule A)

-We have a total of eight past-year versions of 940 (Schedule A) in the TaxFormFinder archives, including for the previous tax year.
+We have a total of twelve past-year versions of 940 (Schedule A) in the TaxFormFinder archives, including for the previous tax year.
 Download past year versions of this tax form as PDFs here:

 2018 Schedule A (Form 940)